Skip to content Skip to footer

 6. Immune System Support

-This supportive effect comes from massage’s ability to reduce stress hormones like cortisol, which are known to suppress immune function.
-At the same time, the gentle manipulation of your soft tissues encourages an increase in the body's white blood cells, particularly the lymphocytes that are crucial for fighting off infection.
-It also stimulates the lymphatic system, your body's natural drainage network, helping to flush out toxins and waste more efficiently.
+This is because massage effectively reduces stress hormones like cortisol, which typically suppress immune function.
+Consequently, as cortisol levels drop, the body can focus its energy on protection.
+At the same time, the gentle manipulation of soft tissues encourages an increase in white blood cells.
+Specifically, these include lymphocytes that are crucial for fighting off infection.

 Who Can Benefit?